Jack-O'-Lanterns, George, and Sheep's Blood

 My first experience with something that I cannot explain occurred in the Mansion during the early years of the Candlelight Tours.
-The event took place on the anniversary of General Washington’s death around 10:30 pm.
-After the house had been cleared I locked myself in.
+The event took place on the anniversary of General Washington’s death, around 10:30 pm.
+After the house had been cleared, I locked myself in.
 It was my responsibility to check the alarms for their proper positioning.
-When I was in the Mansion Study I heard a heavy set of keys being walked across the floor in the Washington bedroom directly above.
-As I approached the back stairs to go up to the Washington bedroom the sound of the keys abruptly stopped.
+When I was in the Mansion Study, I heard a heavy set of keys being walked across the floor in the Washington Bedchamber directly above.
+As I approached the backstairs to go up to the bedroom, the sound of the keys abruptly stopped.

-General Washington was well known for his heavy set of keys and that they could be heard as he walked through the house.
-Tobias Lear, the General’s secretary is known to have taken the keys from the general’s pocket upon his death and turned the keys over to his enslaved manservant Christopher Sheels.
+It was well known that General Washington carried a heavy set of keys and that they could be heard as he walked through the house.
+Tobias Lear, the General’s secretary, is known to have taken the keys from the General’s pocket upon his death in order to hand them over to his enslaved manservant Christopher Sheels.

-My first encounter with a ghost occurred in the Yellow Room of the Mount Vernon Mansion in 2006.
-I was a Supervisor in the History Interpretation Department – Supervisors clear and lock the Mansion after checking and rechecking for assurance that no one has been left in the Mansion after hours.
-After letting the last interpreter out the Study door, I walked up the backstairs, past the Washingtons’ bedchamber, and into the Yellow Room.
+My first encounter with a ghost occurred in the Yellow Room of the Mansion in 2006.
+I was a supervisor in the History Interpretation Department—supervisors clear and lock the Mansion after checking and rechecking for assurance that no one has been left in the Mansion after hours.
+After letting the last interpreter out the Study door, I walked up the backstairs, past the Washington Bedchamber, and into the Yellow Room.
 I suddenly felt myself being pushed, feeling the pressure of someone’s hands on the back of my shoulders.
 I turned to look and no one was there.
 It was obvious I wasn’t wanted in the Yellow Bedchamber.

-This happened several more times and I decided I would not go back upstairs if alone.
-I invited another interpreter to stay with me and travel the backstairs to the Yellow Room – nothing happened.
-The next time when I was alone I was once again pushed through the room.
+This happened several more times, and I decided I would not go back upstairs alone.
+I invited another interpreter to stay with me and travel the backstairs to the Yellow Room—nothing happened.
+The next time, when I was alone, I was once again pushed through the room.

 To keep this from being disturbed, I felt it was best that I not use the backstairs but to remove my shoes and cross through the downstairs bedchamber to the Central Passage and lock the door for the evening.